-Start Time Unit Description

-m (lowercase) Minutes (Do not confuse with M, meaning months.)

-h Hours

-d Days

-w Weeks

-M (uppercase) Months (Do not confuse with m, meaning minutes.)

-- 5. To specify columns for the active channel grid view, click Configure Field Set.
-See "Specifying Columns For the Active Channel Event List" on the next page. - 6.
-To add a filter to the channel, click Configure Filter to add filter conditions in the Common Conditions Editor (CCE). - See "Specifying Filter Conditions for an Active Channel" on the next page. - 7.
-To validate the filter, choose Operations > Validate. - Command Center interactively checks condition statements as you add them.
-The validate option checks the condition statements collectively to ensure operators are used correctly. - The Validate Filter popup appears with the status of the filter.
-If there is a violation, edit the filter conditions. - 8.
-To edit filter conditions, choose either Operations > Summary and make changes directly in the SQL code, or right click the desired condition statement and make a selection form the extended menu. - Specifying New Condition from the extension menu creates a condition, at the specified location, that is in agreement with the selected condition.
+5. To specify columns for the active channel grid view, click Configure Field Set.

+See "Specifying Columns For the Active Channel Event List" below.

+6. To add a filter to the channel, click Configure Filter to add filter conditions in the Common Conditions Editor (CCE).

+See "Specifying Filter Conditions for an Active Channel" on the next page.

+7. To validate the filter, choose Operations > Validate.

+Command Center interactively checks condition statements as you add them.
+The validate option checks the condition statements collectively to ensure operators are used correctly.

+The Validate Filter popup appears with the status of the filter.
+If there is a violation, edit the filter conditions.

+To edit filter conditions, choose either Operations > Summary and make changes directly in the SQL code, or right click the desired condition statement and make a selection form the extended menu.

+Specifying New Condition from the extension menu creates a condition, at the specified location, that is in agreement with the selected condition.

 9. Click Update Filter Configuration and then Save in the top half of the dialog box.
-See Also:

-"Creating a Channel Based on an Event Attribute" on page 67
+"Creating a Channel Based on an Event Attribute" on page 70